hrushik09/hypermetro/README.md

 ```/exit``` : exit the program.

 #
-This program is based on the HyperMetro project on [Jet Brains Academy](https://hyperskill.org).
+This program is based on the HyperMetro project on [JetBrains Academy](https://hyperskill.org).